Create New Pages

 • If you are linking out to other websites, ensure you have all your URL's in one place to make the page creation go quickly.
 Use the Static cards for these items.

-• Storyboard your page design in a tool other than Percipio and get it approved before you start creating can save you a lot of time on rework.
+• Storyboard your page design in a tool other than the Skillsoft Platform and get it approved before you start creating.
+This can save you a lot of time on rework.

 • Think of the page hierarchy you want to present to learners and guide them to the most focused and relevant pages.

 • As part of your storyboarding, pick the content you want to showcase.
-Use the All Content Listing report to check to make sure your selected content will not be retiring soon.
+Use the All Content Listing report to check to make sure your selected content is not retiring soon.
 When you showcase content, use the Dynamic card.

-• If you want to add custom content and do not have a place that is accessible to all learners, you can add it as a custom content item in Percipio.
-When you do this, you can track accesses and time spent learning through Percipio reports.
+• If you want to add custom content and do not have a place that is accessible to all learners, you can add it as a custom content item in the platform.
+When you do this, you can track accesses and time spent learning through Skillsoft Platform reports.

 • Some questions to ask yourself through the design and creation process: